wn-upf/NeSt-VR/README.md

 ### Data rate metrics
 * **Instantaneous video network throughput** (`instant_network_throughput_bps` in `GraphNetworkStatistics`): rate at which video data is received by the client, measured in the interval between two VFs receptions

 * **Peak network throughput** (`peak_network_throughput_bps` in `GraphNetworkStatistics`): ratio between the VF’s size and its client-side frame span.
-Given a high bitrate and its subsequent bursty throughput, it can be seen as a discrete measure of network bandwidth, which we filter into $C_{\text{NeSt-VR}}$ and use as threshold for selectable bitrates to NeSt-VR.
+It serves as a discrete estimate of network bandwidth since ALVR sends each VF in a single burst
 ### Network Stability metrics
 * **VF jitter** (`frame_jitter_ms` in `GraphNetworkStatistics`): variation in VF time deliveries, computed as the sample standard deviation of frame inter-arrival times